akumar1997/HireWheelsMySQL/README.md

 ,Sports bike

 Colour of the vehicle

-,The location where the vehicle will be available for booking.
+The location where the vehicle will be available for booking.
 The following details of the location that need to be stored in the database:
-,Location name
+ Location name
 ,Complete address of the where the vehicle will be available ,City name
 ,Pincode